 The exercise of the duty by the Entry Clearance Officer to assess the application under the Immigration Rules as to whether there are family or other considerations making the child’s exclusion undesirable inevitably involves an assessment of what the child’s welfare and best interests require…

 As a starting point the best interests of a child are usually best served by being with both or at least one of their parents.
 Continuity of residence is another factor; change in the place of residence where a child has grown up for a number of years when socially aware is important: see also SG (child of a polygamous marriage) Nepal UKUT 265 (IAC); Imm AR 939.

 Sole responsibility as interpreted as a test of a parent’s level of engagement with the major decisions in a child’s life is a hangover from a bygone age.
-The astute lawyer can draw on other arguments to advance the case in an appropriate, modem and child-centred way.
-We should all take careful note of Mundebe, which at least provides more of a base for arguing the best interests of children in entry clearance cases.
+An astute lawyer can draw on other arguments to argue a case in an appropriate, modem and child-centred way.

 This article was originally published way back in March 2013 and has been updated several times to take account of changes in the law since then.
 It is correct as of the new date of publication.